vaggeros/24bit_integers/README.md

 └── test (N/A)
 ```

-Although  the referred bonus implementation and corresponding tests are mentioned , they have not yet been implemented
+Although  the bonus implementation and corresponding tests are mentioned , they have not yet been implemented

 ### How to: Build, compile & run